ibm-messaging/mq-golang/samples/README.md

 ## Building a container for running samples
 There is an set of files in here that will show how to create a container that runs the `amqsput` program.
-The `runSample.sh` script drives the process.
+The `runSample*.sh` scripts drive the process.
 It will try to connect to a queue manager running on the host machine.

 The process is split into two pieces - the first is used to compile the program, and